jacg/liquidata/README.md

     return counter
 ```

+then `liquidata` is probably not for you.

+But if the last example leaves you wanting to extract the core meaning from the
-and that the intent is clearer in code presented like this
+noise, and you feel that this

 ```python
 all_files         = os.walk, JOIN, NAME.path.dirs.files